Kunstmaan/KunstmaanBundlesStandardEdition/README.md

 If you get any warnings or recommendations, fix them before moving on.

-You should also make sure you have [nodeJS][3], Bower and Grunt installed.
+You should also make sure you have [nodeJS][3], Sass, Bower and Grunt installed.

     brew install node
-    npm install -g bower
+    gem install sass # maybe you need sudo... npm install -g bower
     npm install -g grunt